Connect, share, and grow with Afton Village members!

 Shavelson West - Pi Mehdizadeh - aggiemale@gmail.com

-It’s time for the annual Afton Village HOA Neighborhood Garage Sale Dale, date TBD 2026 from 8 am – 1 pm.
-You know the drill, clean out your closets, cabinets, and maybe even your attic.
-Place the items out, don’t forget to mark your items with their prices.
-Signs to spread the word will be placed out the morning of.
-Please be a safe garage sale host, have a buddy with you, keep your cash safe and out of site.
+It’s time for the annual Afton Village HOA Neighborhood Garage Sale on Saturday April 25 2026 from 8 am – 1 pm.
+This is a terrific time to "Spring Clean".
+Clean out your closets, kitchen cabinets, garage and maybe even your attic!
+Don't forget to mark your items with their prices.
+Garage Sales signs to spread the word will be placed out prior to the sale.
+Please be a safe garage sale host, have a buddy with you, keep your cash safe and out of sight.

 Come join the neighborhood at the Afton Village Swim Club for bites, swimming, and games, bring the family.
 Date for 2026 is an April date that is TBD.

-Friday, July 4th, gathering at the corner of Afton and Shavelson at 10 AM.
+We'll celebrate the 250th Birthday of our country on Saturday, July 4th, with a festive parade starting at the corner of Afton and Shavelson at 10 AM.
 Please dress up and celebrate Independence day with us on a walk through the neighborhood.

-Friday, October 31st, gathering at the corner of Afton and Shavelson at 5 PM.
-Please dress up and celebrate Halloween with us on a walk through the neighborhood.
+Calling all little ghouls and goblins!
+On Friday, October 31st, we'll be gathering at the corner of Afton and Shavelson at 5 PM.
+Please dress up and celebrate Halloween with us on a fun walk through the neighborhood!

 Please turn in the ballots received physically or via email to your block representative listed on this website or someone on the tallying committee by the Jan HOA meeting, or you can bring it to the meeting.
 Responsibilities for each position are in the bylaws attached on this site.
 Nominations committee will be determined and posted here by the October HOA meeting.